 You may register up to the day of the class.
 However, we encourage early registration for the following reasons:

 No. Anyone age 18 or older may take a Lifelong Learning class.

 The room number for your class is posted on each Annex entrance - check the sign each week, as classes sometimes move.
 You can also check the Lifelong Learning website the night before your class to confirm the class location.

-All U sites have parking, and parking is free after 6:00pm in the Annex parking lot.
+For the latest information on parking on campus, check our Parking Information page.
 Many classes are held in the Annex, which is just east of the Huntsman Center.
 On nights when there is an event at the Huntsman Center (basketball and gymnastics), the Annex lot may be full.
 Lot attendants will direct you to available parking.
 Please check the Huntsman Center event dates so you can plan to arrive in time to park in a different lot.
 Check out the interactive campus map for directions to different campus locations.

 If your class is held in the Annex, yes.
 The Fort Douglas TRAX stop is at the east end of the Annex's parking lot.

 No. Lifelong Learning classes are affordably priced so the whole community can benefit.